How long it takes to learn Korean?

 1. Your native language matters

-For example, a Korean student will probably take much longer to become fluent in Spanish than someone who is from Brazil or Portugal.
+For example, a Korean student will probably take much longer to become fluent in Spanish than someone from Brazil or Portugal.

-This is because Romance languages, such as Spanish and Portuguese, have a lot in common.
+Romance languages, such as Spanish and Portuguese, have much in common.

 The writing system, geographical closeness, and grammar rules also make a big difference.

-But don’t take it as an important factor since Korean is a language isolate as per research.
+However, I don’t consider it essential since Korean is a language isolate, per research.

-This means it has no relationship to any known language or language family.
-So, knowing any tongue doesn’t help in studying Korean that much.
+This means it is not related to any known language or language family.
+Knowing any tongue doesn’t help much when studying Korean.

-There are some relations between Korean and other languages, but don’t count them as significant.
-In the end, you have to learn from ground zero and put lots of effort into reaching the top floor.
+Some relations exist between Korean and other languages but don’t count them as significant.
+Ultimately, you must learn from ground zero and put effort into reaching the top floor.

 The length of time also depends on your previous experience with languages.
 When you learn your first language that differs from your mother tongue, you also understand how to acquire a language.